LeeJusuk208/KETI-Query-Process-Container/KETI-Query-Process-Container/README.md

 -------------
 ### SetSnippet
 -------------
-Receive snippets and convert JSON
+Receive Snippet and convert to JSON

 ## Governance
 -------------